People don’t like to talk about this.

 We don’t typically wash suits and suit trousers unless they’re stained or full of sweat (after a summer wedding).
 We’d rather steam them or let them breathe fresh air.

 The issue is with dust that accumulates inside the seams.
-I feel that dry-cleaning a suit once a year is a minimum.
+We feel that dry-cleaning a suit once a year is a minimum.
 By the way “dry-cleaning” does imply humidifying the cloth.
 It uses water and chemicals (but just not your typical detergent).

-I wouldn’t wash a tie unless it’s stained.
+We wouldn’t wash a tie unless it’s stained.

 If you feel like you’re constantly having to fight off these strong smells, we sympathise…